danasf/LEDProtestSign/README.md

 ```

+* Attach the `DATA` line of your LED matrix to one of your Arduino's digital pins (in the example we use _Digital Pin 6_, but you can change this) -- if you'd like you can add a 300 to 500 Ohm resistor.
+[NeoPixel/WS2812 Best Practices](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)

 * Upload the sample sketch to your microcontroller.
-* Attach the `DATA` line of your LED matrix to one of your Arduino's digital pins (in the example it's defined as _Digital Pin 6_, but you can change this) -- if you'd like you can add a 300 to 500 Ohm resistor.
-[NeoPixel/WS2812 Best Practices](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)

 _If you're using a USB power pack_
 * Cut off the end of a USB cable, strip the power and ground wires (red and black).